pqt/publish/README.md

 ## Debugging

 Sometimes it's nice to get a deeper insight into what's going on without just looking into the code.
 Luckily GitHub makes it really easy to [Enable runner diagnostic logging](https://docs.github.com/en/free-pro-team@latest/actions/managing-workflow-runs/enabling-debug-logging#enabling-runner-diagnostic-logging).
-Just create a new repository secret named `ACTIONS_RUNNER_DEBUG` with the value `true` and you'll receive extensive logging of what's going on in the publishing flow that will hopefully help you tweak your inputs.
+Just create a new repository secret named `ACTIONS_STEP_DEBUG` with the value `true` and you'll receive extensive logging of what's going on in the publishing flow that will hopefully help you tweak your inputs.

 ## Caveat